-Percentage of Students Meeting or Exceeding State Standard -Year Data
+Percentage of Students Mee rd Two -Year Data

-Mountair View MS Calif ornia
+Mountain View MS Chatom Union Union SD SD California

-Subject 19-20 20-21 19-20 20-21 19-20 20-21
+Subject 20-21 21-22 20-21 21-22 20-21 21-22

-English language arts/literacy -
+English language arts/literacy 34% 35% 47%

-Mathematics •
+Mathematics 16% 24% 33%

-- Data for 2019-20 are not available due to the COVID-19 pandemic and resulting summative test suspension.
-The Executive Order N-30-20 was issued which waived the assessment, accountability, and reporting requirements for the 2019-20 school year. - Inclusion and exclusion rules are different for the SARC than for other public assessment reports.
-Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy. - ★ Data for 2020-21 are not comparable to other year data due to the COVID-19 pandemic during the 2020-21 school year.
+Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.

+Data for 2020-21 are not comparable to other year data due to the COVID-19 pandemic during the 2020-21 school year.
 Where the CAASPP assessments in ELA and/or mathematics is not the most viable option, the LEAs were allowed to administer local assessments.
 Therefore, the 2020-21 data between school years for the school, district, state are not an accurate comparison.
-As such, it is inappropriate to compare results of the 2020-21 school year to other school years.
+As such, it is inappropriate to compare results of the 2020-21 school years.